aleshaleksey/fansys23/08-spell-list.md

   - "Spellcasting: Air", it may only be used to visit realms associated with air/winds/winter/spring.
   - "Spellcasting: Incantation", it can be used to travel to realms associated with sound and never to silent realms.
   - "Spellcasting: Kinetic", it can be used to travel to realms associated with motion and never to still realms.
-- In game worlds where dimensions and layers of reality exist (elemental realms, spirit realms, etc), this spell can be quite useful.
-Alternatively, we may use the meaning of the spell literally, allowing characters to travel to nearby star systems.
-In more exotic systems it may have other uses yet.

 **Upcast**: Add one more target per MP dice.

-**Global**: Move everything, including all entities, within a 120ft radius to the realm of choice.
+**Global**: Move everything, including all entities, within a 120ft radius to the realm of choice (picking from a valid adjacent otherworld).
 For every 4MP dice above the usual, the radius increases by 40ft.

+**Extra Notes:** The term "nearest otherworlds" only has meaning in cosmologies where other realms, planes and worlds can be sorted by distance from the "main", "home" or "material" world.
+For example:
+- If the game world has star systems, then perhaps this spell might only allow travel to the nearest planets.
+- If the game world has a "Berserk" style layered spirit world, then this spell would only allow travel to one layer at a time.
+- If we are dealing with DnD style cosmology, then it would likely allow travel in steps such as "material plane"<->"ethereal plane"<->"elemental planes"<->"outer planes".
+- If the game world has a more exotic cosmology, then it is for the DM and group to agree on a suitable interpretation.

 ___
 ### Razor Wind